-This course focuses on leadership roles in practice.
-Leadership theories and models of planned change and decision-making are used to develop plans for solving problems in health care systems and health care policy.
+This course focuses on leadership roles in practice and critical examination of current and emerging trends and issues in nursing and health care.
+Leadership theories and models of planned change and decision-making are presented.
 Lifelong learning and how to find and use health information are discussed.
-Management roles and functions are addressed.
-BSN Only.
+Management roles and functions are addressed (4 hours of class per week).
+(Offered Every Semester)